-After the grant has been approved by the probate registry, the next of kin will be named administrator of the estate.
+Once the application has been sent to the probate registry and approved, the next of kin will be named as the administrator of the estate.
 They’ll then be able to access accounts, sell property and distribute assets to any beneficiaries other than themselves.

 If you're the next of kin and need help applying for probate, call Farewill today on 020 3695 2090 for a free, no obligation quote.